parostatkiem-zz/studia-PNS/doc2.md

 ### Division to stages of similar workload & time-consumption

+1. Creating the scene
+2. Map loading
-1. Creating the scene, map loading, rendering map & objects
+3. Rendering map & objects
-2. Single player game
+4. Single player game:

+   4.1 camera movement

+   4.2 units movement

+   4.3 ability to place buildings

+   4.4 buildings functionality
-3. Multiplayer game & bug fixes
+5. Multiplayer game & bug fixes

+## Software architectural pattern
+The architectural pattern we've chosen is a client-server pattern.
+In our case, player 1 would act as a client as well as the server, and player 2 would be the client.
+Player 2, as a client, will be attached to the first player (server).

+In addition, within the project we follow the SOLID rules of object-oriented programming.

+## Data structure
+Our database will be saved in JSON files.